BhoomiGohil/Typescript/S & S Tour Travels/README.md

 npx tsc

-Note: Link your compile file to HTML file/files.
+Note: Link your compile file to HTML file/files and also don't forgot to run your project using live server extension if you are using Visual Studio.

+Step:

+1. Navigate to Extensions.
+2. Search for "Live Server" and install it.
+3. Click on Go Live option to run project.

+Happy coding.

+Project Visuals

 <img src="./Website Images/Home.png">